 “You can have the best strategy and the best building in the world, but if you don’t have the hearts and minds of the people who work with you, none of it comes to life.”– Renee West

 It is important to find employees who embody the work ethics you see in your existing employees.
 A single hire is enough to make or break a project.

 It is essential to find an employee who shares the same passion and vision as you and your existing team.
 But you shouldn’t confuse ‘hiring for culture fit’ with ‘hiring a person just like you’ as the latter will lead to a lack of creativity, diversity, and experience in the company.

-Work Fit“Recently, I was asked if I was going to fire an employee who made a mistake that cost the company $600,000.
+“Recently, I was asked if I was going to fire an employee who made a mistake that cost the company $600,000.
 No, I replied, I just spent $600,000 training him.
-Why would I want somebody to hire his experience?” – Thomas John Watson Sr., IBMClick To Tweet
+Why would I want somebody to hire his experience?”– Thomas John Watson Sr., IBM

 It seems that the dilemma for a startup begins with the question – A chance to the experienced person or a freshly minted graduate?

 Experience is a quantifier of excellence, but excellence demands price and commitment.
-It is not an easy task to hire a professional at a wage that is not damaging to the startup itself as well retain a professional.
+It is not an easy task to hire a professional at a wage that is not damaging to the startup itself as well as retain the professional.